 - College GPA of at least 2.80 on a 4.00 scale for all college work completed.
 (Course grades from all institutions attended will be used.) - 2.
-No less than a C in any of the prerequisite courses. - 3.
-College mathematics/science GPA of at least 2.50 on a 4.00 scale.

-All college courses taken, including remedial courses, are considered when calculating the minimum total GPA and mathematics/science GPA.
+No less than a C in any of the prerequisite courses. - College mathematics/science GPA of at least 2.50 on a 4.00 scale. - All college courses taken are considered when calculating the minimum total GPA and mathematics/ science GPA.